 On May 21, 2002, the FERC issued a further data request with respect to this matter to AEP and over 100 other market participants requesting information for the years 2000 and 2001 concerning "wash", "round trip" or "sale/buy back" trading in the Western System Coordinating Council ("WSCC"), which involves the sale of an electricity product to another company together with a simultaneous purchase of the same product at the same price (collectively, "wash sales").

 Similarly, on May 22, 2002, the FERC issued an additional data request with respect to this matter to AEP and other market participants requesting similar information for the same period with respect to the sale of natural gas products in the WSCC and Texas.
 After reviewing its records, AEP responded to the FERC that it did not participate in any "wash sale" transactions involving power or gas in the relevant market.
 AEP further informed the FERC that certain of its traders did engage in trades on the Intercontinental Exchange, an electronic electricity trading platform owned by a group of electricity trading companies, including AEP, on September 21, 2001, the day on which all brokerage commissions for trades on that exchange were donated to charities for the victims of the September 11, 2001 terrorist attacks, which do not meet the FERC criteria for a "wash sale" but do have certain characteristics in common with such sales.
+In response to a request from the California attorney general for a copy of AEP's responses to the FERC inquiries, AEP provided the pertinent information.

 The Public Utilities Commission of Texas, which has jurisdiction over several of our affiliates, also issued similar data requests to AEP and other power marketers.
 AEP responded to such data request by the July 2, 2002 response date.
-We understand that the Securities and Exchange Commission ("SEC") and US Commodity Futures Trading Commission ("CFTC") are also looking into "wash sale" trading practices.
-The CFTC issued a subpoena to AEP on June 17, 2002 requesting information with respect to these matters and AEP responded to CFTC.
+We understand that the SEC and US Commodity Futures Trading Commission ("CFTC") are also looking into "wash sale" trading practices.
+The CFTC issued a subpoena to AEP on June 17, 2002 requesting information with respect to these matters.
+AEP responded to CFTC.
+In addition, the US Department of Justice made a civil investigation demand to AEP and other electric generating companies concerning their investigation of the Intercontinental Exchange.
 In August 2002, AEP received an informal data request from the SEC asking it to voluntarily provide documents related to "round-trip" or "wash" trades and AEP has provided the requested information to the SEC.
-In March 2003, we received a subpoena from the SEC.
+In March 2003, AEP received a subpoena from the SEC.
 The subpoena seeks additional information and is part of the SEC's formal investigative process.
-We responded to the subpoena in April 2003.

 AEP recently completed a review of its trading activities in the United States for the last three years involving sequential trades with the same terms and counterparties.
 The revenue from such trading is not material to either our financial statements or AEP's.
 We believe that substantially all these transactions involve economic substance and risk transference and do not constitute "wash sales".